cybex-gmbh/laravel-protector/README.md

 php artisan protector:export
 ```

-By default, the file will be stored in storage/protector and have a timestamp in the name.
+By default, the file will be stored in `storage/private/protector` and have a timestamp in the name.
 You can also specify the
-filename.
+filepath.

 You could also automate this by